Red Rock Canyon National Conservation Area

-The Red Rock Canyon National Conservation Area in Clark County, Nevada, is an area managed by the Bureau of Land Management as part of its National Landscape Conservation System, and protected as a National Conservation Area.
-It is about 15 mi west of Las Vegas, and is easily seen from the Las Vegas Strip.
+The Red Rock Canyon National Conservation Area in Clark County, Nevada, United States, is an area managed by the Bureau of Land Management as part of its National Landscape Conservation System, and protected as a National Conservation Area.
+It is about 15 mi west of Las Vegas.
 More than three million people visit the area each year.

 The conservation area showcases a set of large red rock formations: a set of sandstone peaks and walls that were formed by thrust faults including the Keystone Thrust.
 The walls are up to 3000 ft high, making them a popular hiking and rock climbing destination.
 The highest point is La Madre Mountain, at 8154 ft.

 A one-way, loop road, 13 mi long, provides vehicle access to many of the features in the area.
 Several side roads and parking areas allow access to many of the area trails.
 A visitor center is at the start of the loop road.
 The loop road is also popular for bicycle touring; it begins with a moderate climb, then is mostly downhill or flat.

 The Rocky Gap Road in Red Rock Canyon NCA is a side canyon accessible only by an unmaintained primitive road from the scenic loop which mostly only off-road or high-clearance vehicles can access.
 State Route 159 cuts through the Cottonwood Valley, also a side trail of the Old Spanish Trail.
 The Wilson Cliffs, a massive escarpment, can be seen to the west from SR 159.

 Toward the southern end of the National Conservation Area are Spring Mountain Ranch State Park; the town of Blue Diamond; and Bonnie Springs Ranch, which includes a replica of a western ghost town, but which in 2019 was sold and closed to the public.